Protein 101: How much protein we need and how to get it

 In general, a healthy protein range can be anywhere between 90-160 grams/protein daily.
 Breakfast is the most sensitive meal for muscle metabolism and has a profound impact on metabolic health.
 In general, aiming for at least 30 grams of protein per meal is ideal.

-Where do we find protein?
+Where do you find protein?

 Animal Based proteins